karchr/icetextsum/README.md

 A summarizer for summarizing Icelandic texts.
 The summarizer runs in cmd line mode or GUI mode.
-This summarizer is a prototype implementation as part of a masters thesis titled "Text Summarization of Icelandic Texts" written at Reykjavík University 2014.
+This summarizer is a prototype implementation as part of a masters thesis titled "Summarization of Icelandic Texts" written at Reykjavík University 2014.

 The summarizer uses two methods for summarization, namely TextRank by